malayjoshi13/Pehchaan/README.md

 `Please refer to https://arxiv.org/abs/1804.06655 to see the accuracy of different face recognition methods, including those we have used in this project.`

-## 5) Working on
+## Working on

-5.1) Understanding each face detection and recognition model used in this project in `algos.md` file and adding what learned about each of them in Gdrive's folder _Studying > CV. <br>
+1) Understanding each face detection and recognition model used in this project in `algos.md` file and adding what learned about each of them in Gdrive's folder _Studying > CV. <br>

-5.2) Conducting comparative analysis between models on parameters such as accuracy, precision, and speed by running them in different pairs to see which detector-recognition model pair works the best. ([useful resource](https://towardsdatascience.com/face-detection-models-which-to-use-and-why-d263e82c302c))
+2) Conducting comparative analysis between models on parameters such as accuracy, precision, and speed by running them in different pairs to see which detector-recognition model pair works the best. ([useful resource](https://towardsdatascience.com/face-detection-models-which-to-use-and-why-d263e82c302c))

-5.3) Analysing how fine-tuning face recognition models creates better representations of faces passed to it.
+3) Analysing how fine-tuning face recognition models creates better representations of faces passed to it.
 This could potentially take the existing closed-data auto-labeling capability to open-data auto-labeling, where the chances of this tool labeling an image whose reference image is not there in the database, to be "Unknown" will be higher than existing scenario.

-5.4) Extend this project to another use case like from given multiple CCTV videos, locating different positions where a person (missing/thief) was present at a particular time using his/her single image.
+4) Extend this project to another use case like from given multiple CCTV videos, locating different positions where a person (missing/thief) was present at a particular time using his/her single image.
 Thus saves time to manually view the whole CCTV footage.
 Another possible use case is tracking movement of all customers just by their faces within a shopping place to enable the experience of cashier-free shopping experience.

-5.5) Adding illumination robustness, varying poses robustness and face-occulsion robustness on top of existing face detection and recognition-based pipeline.
+5) Adding illumination robustness, varying poses robustness and face-occulsion robustness on top of existing face detection and recognition-based pipeline.
-6.7) restructuring model structure to include required Fully Connected layers which have demonstrated better understanding of minute differences between face features.
-Also including required cost functions that can help in discriminative learning by increasing difference between non-similar classes.

-## 6) References
+## References

 6.1) PARKHI et al. "DEEP FACE RECOGNITION" --> https://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf <br>

 6.2) Masi, Iacopo et al. “Deep Face Recognition: A Survey" --> https://www.semanticscholar.org/paper/Deep-Face-Recognition%3A-A-Survey-Masi-Wu/8de1c724a42d204c0050fe4c4b4e81a675d7f57c  <br>

 6.3) Wang, Xinyi et al. “A Survey of Face Recognition” --> https://www.semanticscholar.org/paper/A-Survey-of-Face-Recognition-Wang-Peng/80502a95ab1f83e07febf82c552ae12fcecab00a  <br>

+## End-note
+Thank you for patiently reading till here.
+I am pretty sure just like me, you would have also learnt something new about developing a Streamlit-based application using models hosted on HuggingFace, then dockerizing the application and deploying it to cloud platform.
+Using these learnt concepts, I will push myself to explore more practical deployment techniques, tools and concepts to scale this repo further.
+I encourage you also to do the same!!

+## Contributing
+You are welcome to contribute to the repository with your PRs.
+In case of query or feedback, please write to me at 13.malayjoshi@gmail.com or https://www.linkedin.com/in/malayjoshi13/.